 Dan served with colleague Louis R. Pepe as legal counsel to Governor Dannel Malloy’s Sandy Hook Advisory Commission.
 Dan is also the President of the Connecticut Council on Freedom of Information and the immediate Past President of the Connecticut Foundation for Open Government.
 He has received multiple awards for his efforts to promote open government, including the Society of Professional Journalist’s Helen M. Loy Freedom of Information Award (2009 and 2015), the Connecticut Bar Association Pro Bono Award (2007) and the Connecticut Council on Freedom of Information’s Stephen Collins Award (2007).

 In the spring of 2016, as an outgrowth of his open government work, Dan created a new public forum–CT Good Governance–for the discussion of proposals to improve the democratic process in Connecticut by applying the principles of good governance to the rules that dictate how out government makes and implements decisions.

 When Dan is not practicing law, he can often be found at his piano writing songs about it.
 In 2004, Dan released The Billable Hour Blues, a CD of musical parodies about the trials and tribulations of being a lawyer.
 In September 2015, Dan released his second album of equally ridiculous lawyer songs, The Lawyer Is A

-Dan was born in Hartford, CT and attended public school in Bloomfield, graduating from Bloomfield High in 1980.
-He lives in West Hartford, CT with his wife, Jennifer.
+Dan was born in Hartford, CT and attended public schools in Bloomfield, graduating from Bloomfield High in 1980.
+He lives in West Hartford, CT with his wife, Dr. Jennifer Klau, an exercise physiologist.
 They have three children, none of whom exhibit any desire to become lawyers.

 Click here for Dan’s full cv.